-It is generally not necessary to make appointments.
+It is generally not necessary to make appointments at Caracalla.

 Do you remember when the world cup was held in Baden-Baden and the WAGs became household names?
 They were staying at Brenner’s and apparently it was not possible to move on lovely Lichtentaler Allee due to all of the photographers!

-Brenner’s has an absolutely stunning location actually on Lichtentaler Allee.
-This is the most upmarket of the spa options available in Baden-Baden.
+Brenner’s Park Hotel and Spa Baden Barden has an absolutely stunning location actually on Lichtentaler Allee.
+This is the most upmarket of the Baden Baden resort spa options.
 The hotel doesn’t have thermal waters or springs but it does have its own spa called Villa Stephanie.

 Villa Stephanie is a state of the art spa with a focus on treatments.
 They have multiple offers and programmes including detox, medical treatments, weight loss etc.

-Brenners is also home to Fritz and Felix, one of the new up and coming restaurants in Baden-Baden.
+Brenners Park-Hotel and Spa is also home to Fritz and Felix, one of the new up and coming restaurants in Baden-Baden.

-Another fantastic European Spa option is Monart Spa Ireland – read my review.
+⇒ Another fantastic European Spa option is Monart Spa Ireland

 For a very different type of spa experience check out Sabai Jai.
-To be honest, the location and look are quite basic after the majestic more traditional spas of Baden-Baden!
-However, they are well known and rated for offering an excellent Thai massage.
+To be honest, the location and look of Sabai Jai are quite basic after the majestic more traditional spas of Baden-Baden!
+However, Sabai Jai Baden Baden is well known and rated for offering an excellent Thai massage.

-It is run by Thai ladies – to be clear there is no erotic massage here just good old fashioned Thai massage and hot stones etc. Taking on these treatments do require being naked apart from those throwaway underpants but you are in a private room and there are towels – so just the same as most other “typical” spas.
+The spa is run by Thai ladies – to be clear there is no erotic massage here just good old fashioned Thai massage and hot stones etc. Taking on these treatments does require being naked apart from those throwaway underpants but you are in a private room and there are towels – so just the same as most other “typical” spas.

-The prices are terrific starting at 25 euros for a 30-minute massage.
+The prices at Sabai Jai Thai Spa Baden Baden are terrific starting at 25 euros for a 30-minute massage.

 Baden-Baden spa Friedrichsbad is probably exactly what you envisaged when you thought of European classic bathing.
-140 years old, this beautiful spa combines traditional Roman Bathing Culture with Irish Hot Air Bathing.
-When the spa opened back in 1877 it was considered to be the most modern bathing establishment in Europe.
+140 years old, this beautiful spa combines traditional Roman Bathing Culture with Irish Hot Air Bathing and Baden Baden hot springs.
+When Friedrichsbad spa opened back in 1877 it was considered to be the most modern bathing establishment in Europe.

 Next up is a hot air room which was 68 degrees Celsius which I found too hot for me!
 I didn’t last long.
 This warm air time was followed by some wet time with a soap and brush massage.
-This is administered by someone else.
+This is administered by a staff member.